vdaas/vald/CONTRIBUTING.md

     - Test implementation
   - Documentation

-Please note that you can make contribution not only listed above, any voice is meaningful and important for us.
+Please note that you can make a contribution not only listed above, any voice is meaningful and important to us.

 Please feel free to contact us on [Slack](https://join.slack.com/t/vald-community/shared_invite/zt-db2ky9o4-R_9p2sVp8xRwztVa8gfnPA).
 We are waiting for you :)